MichaelJRossDev/solvedoku/README.md

 # Solvedoku

 ## About
-Solvedoku is a themeable, sudoku-solving web app built in Typescript with Motion for animations.
+Solvedoku is a themeable, sudoku-solving web app built in Typescript-React with Motion for animations.

 It's currently hosted [here](https://michaeljrossdev.github.io/solvedoku) and works on mobile devices as well as desktop.